Ben Drowned: Publication

 The third Ben Drowned arc, titled Awakening, began publication on March 17, 2020, coinciding with the 20th anniversary of The Legend of Zelda: Majora's Mask, with updates being provided every three days before settling into a weekly update schedule.
 The arc is split into two separate parts: Methods of Revolution and The Last Hero.
 The former incorporated elements of Hall's unmade feature-length film and is told through a live action found footage format, while the latter returned to Ben Drowned's roots and concluded the story using modified gameplay footage from Majora's Mask.
 Audience participation and agency played a much more significant role in Awakening than in any of the previous arcs; players had to make critical decisions as a group on how the story would progress and what decisions the protagonists made.
-After the death of Awakening's original protagonist, the arc primarily focuses on the story of Sarah, a new player who travels into the cartridge to try and free the trapped humans that had been digitized into the game.
+After the death of Awakening's original protagonist, the arc primarily focuses on the story of Sarah, a new player who travels into the cartridge to try to free the trapped humans that had been digitized into the game.

 Upon its launch, the series garnered over 100,000 views in its first two days of publication; and as of 2020, it maintains a very high level of viewership, with over 2 million unique visitors in March, nearly eight years after completion of the first two arcs.

 In October 2017, Hall expressed interest in developing a third arc, also revealing he had anonymously created a second "popular" creepypasta series unrelated to Ben Drowned.